Filters

 Native American Traditional Healing

-Provides alcohol and substance treatment to the Rapid City (Mni Luzahan) Native American Community and other affiliated tribes in the region, for adolescents and adults.
-The Native Healing Program utilizes the traditional Native American life ways as a method of Healing the Spirit.
-Specifically, offering the following: individual counseling; family counseling; substance use counseling; psychological assessments; outpatient substance use treatment; grief counseling.
-Also, providing Codependency Workshops, 12 hour DUI class, substance abuse treatment needs assessments, talking circle.
+Provides alcohol and substance treatment to the Rapid City (Mni Luzahan) Native American Community and other affiliated tribes in the region.
+The Native Healing Program utilizes the traditional Native American life ways as a method of healing the spirit.
+Offers the following: individual counseling, family counseling, substance use counseling, psychological assessments, outpatient substance use treatment, and grief counseling.
+Also, provides Codependency Workshops, 12 hour DUI class, substance abuse treatment needs assessments, and talking circle.
+Fully accredited with State of South Dakota for outpatient services.
+Open to all.

-Provides alcohol and substance treatment to the Rapid City (Mni Luzahan) Native American Community and other affiliated tribes in the region, for adolescents and adults.
-The Native Healing Program utilizes the traditional Native American life ways as a method of Healing the Spirit.
-Specifically, offering the following: individual counseling; family counseling; substance use counseling; psychological assessments; outpatient substance use treatment; grief counseling.
-Also, providing Codependency Workshops, 12 hour DUI class, substance abuse treatment needs assessments, talking circle.
+Provides alcohol and substance treatment to the Rapid City (Mni Luzahan) Native American Community and other affiliated tribes in the region.
+The Native Healing Program utilizes the traditional Native American life ways as a method of healing the spirit.
+Offers the following: individual counseling, family counseling, substance use counseling, psychological assessments, outpatient substance use treatment, and grief counseling.
+Also, provides Codependency Workshops, 12 hour DUI class, substance abuse treatment needs assessments, and talking circle.
+Fully accredited with State of South Dakota for outpatient services.
+Open to all.

 Categories